hapijs/hapi/docs/Reference.md

             - `'https'`
         - `uri` - an absolute URI used instead of the incoming host, port, protocol, path, and query.
 Cannot be used with `host`, `port`, `protocol`, or `mapUri`.
         - `passThrough` - if `true`, forwards the headers sent from the client to the upstream service being proxied to.
 Defaults to `false`.
+        - `localStatePassThrough` - if `false`, any locally defined state is removed from incoming requests before being passed upstream.
+This is a security feature to prevent local state (e.g. authentication cookies) from leaking upstream to other servers along with the cookies intended for those servers.
+This value can be overridden on a per state basis via the [`server.state()`](#serverstatename-options) `passThrough` option.
+          Defaults to `true` (for backwards compatibility; will be changed in the next major release).
         - `acceptEncoding` - if `false`, does not pass-through the 'Accept-Encoding' HTTP header which is useful when using an `onResponse` post-processing to avoid receiving an encoded response (e.g. gzipped).
 Can only be used together with `passThrough`.
 Defaults to `true` (passing header).
         - `rejectUnauthorized` - sets the `rejectUnauthorized` property on the https [agent](http://nodejs.org/api/https.html#https_https_request_options_callback)